-Relevance Relevance is a function of ThinManager that controls access to applications and assets through Location or User Permissions.
+Relevance A function of ThinManager that controlled access to applications and assets through Location or User Permissions.
+Deprecated with version 13.

-Relevance ID The unique ID and name assigned to a new resolver device when it is added to the system.
+Relevance ID The unique ID and name assigned to a new resolver device when it was added to the system.
+Deprecated with version 13.